 7 – Liberty Tree Tavern (Magic Kingdom) – similar to the Garden Grill, Liberty Tree offers diners an all-you-care-to-eat meal featuring classics that make you feel like you’re eating at Thanksgiving dinner.
 The platter includes turkey, pork, and beef, along with sides of stuffing, macaroni and cheese, vegetables, and potatoes.
 Dessert is also included and is a wonderful cranberry-apple cake!
 If you are dining at Liberty Tree later in the evening, guests can also catch views of the Main Street Electrical Parade as it weaves through Liberty Square.

-6 – Hollywood and Vine (Hollywood Studios) – Hollywood and Vine features characters from the Disney Junior line-up and currently includes Doc McStuffins, Jake from Jake and the Neverland Pirates, and Queen Sofia.
+6 – Hollywood and Vine (Hollywood Studios) – Hollywood and Vine features characters from the Disney Junior line-up and currently includes Doc McStuffins, Jake from Jake and the Neverland Pirates, and Princess Sofia.
 Hollywood and Vine offers up food and fun for all three meals a day, but my favorite to have here is breakfast – they offer some truly inventive creations in breakfast frittatas and a breakfast potato casserole.
 Guests having early reservations can also gain access to the park before opening to explore Hollywood Boulevard and Echo Park before they are overrun with crowds!

 5 – Boma (Animal Kingdom Lodge) – based on my personal sampling of these buffets, I feel that Boma has the biggest selection of food for guests to choose from, not only in quantity, but also in quality.
 Boma offers guests traditional foods, but also introduces them to the flavors of Africa in wonderful selections.
 I’ve only had the opportunity to have breakfast here, but they also offer dinner and the selections at dinner look truly appetizing!